top of page

 After they're done, you can ask follow up questions for anything they didn't touch on.

-If you want to go the questions route, I have a checklist for Critique Partner Developmental Edits which walks you through how to critique someone's book, and is a great tool for them to critique yours as well.
+If you want to go the questions route, I have a checklist for Critique Partner Developmental Edits on my Writing Resources page which walks you through how to critique someone's book, and is a great tool for them to critique yours as well.
 You can pick and choose which questions/topics to send them.

 How to Handle Feedback: